mtaheri33/expenses/server/README.md

-This folder contains files needed for the server.
+This folder contains files for the server.